skienzmatishun/rippreport/content/p/covered-in-oil/index.md

   recency_score: 18.044508835680173
   category_score: 0
   rank: 10
+summary: Power-hungry politicians skimmed massive disaster relief funds intended to repair coastal damage and save local businesses.
+State audit papers and contract filings expose a cozy network of local leaders divvying up millions in BP settlement cash.
+We trace every dollar from the Gulf cleanup straight into insider pockets.
 ---
 Senate candidate, and BP contractor, Trip Pittman could not get the oil off him.
 He was rejected by his constituents and barely got 7% of the vote.
 Many in Baldwin County predicted he would receive less than 10%, they were right.